USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `GSPRO [default: Build Directory]`<a id=GSPRO></a>
     Directory path and file name for input ASCII speciation profiles.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `B3GRD [default: None]`<a id=B3GRD></a>
     Grid-normalized biogenic emissions input netCDF file.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `BIOSW_YN [default: Y]`<a id=BIOSW_YN></a>
     Use the frost dates switch file to determine whether to use winter or summer biogenic emissions.
 Comment out or set to Y to turn on; set to N to turn off.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `BIOSEASON [default: False]`<a id=BIOSEASON></a>
     File name for the frost dates switch input netCDF file.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `SUMMER_YN [default: False]`<a id=SUMMER_YN></a>
     Toggle for summer season normalized biogenic emissions.
 This variable is ignored if BIOSW_YN is set to Y. Comment out or set to Y to select summer season biogenic emissions factors; set to N to turn off.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `PX_VERSION [default: True]`<a id=PX_VERSION></a>
     Setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.

 -   `SOILINP [default: [Out Directory/CCTM_SOILOUT_$RUNID_$YESTERDSY]`<a id=SOILINP></a>
     Directory path and file name of biogenic NO soil emissions file.
 If INITIAL_RUN is set to N or F, the soil NO emissions file from the previous day’s simulation will be a required input file.
+See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `B3GTS_DIAG [default: False]`<a id=B3GTS_DIAG></a>
     Write the online biogenic emissions (mass units) to a diagnostic netCDF output file (B3GTS_S).
 Set to Y to turn on; comment out or set to N to turn off.